illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - About 2x the price of the RPi (pinches but doesn't disqualify it)

 **The BeagleBone is the choice and here's why:** <br>
 - Price is accessible.
-Boards are in stock at several suppliers.
+Boards are in stock at several suppliers
 - 100% open source project best suits the university
 - Fully documented and all design files available.
 Redoing the board isn't for the faint-hearted, but possible
-- The AM5729 processor is an industrial controller with impressive specs
+- The AM5729 processor in teh AI version is an industrial controller with impressive specs
-- BeagleBones have the same plug-in board footprint which makes them cross-compatible, as far as the peripherals are common, which many of the core features are.
+- The two BeagleBones have the same cape pinout and footprint.
+Many of the peripherals are common, which means the capes would be cross-compatible
-- You can chose between a low-power Beagle and a strong processor Beagle
+- You can chose between a low-power Beagle (Black) and a strong processor Beagle (AI)
-- The PRU processor allows real-time processing, data streaming.
+- The PRU processor allows real-time processing, data streaming